maniacbug/StandardCplusplus/README.md

 ## How do I use it?

-You need to add an extra line:
+You need an extra #include before any C++ standard library #includes:

 ```C++
 #include <StandardCplusplus.h>